Introduction to API

 Nowadays, you are surrounded by different types of APIs.
 In the market, there are lots and lots of APIs available.
 Nowadays, we are having two different kinds of APIs these are:

 - Restful API

 - GraphQL API

-But the problem with the Restful API is that you have to create lots and lots of endpoints.
+But the problem with the Restful type is that you have to create lots and lots of endpoints.
 For a big project, it will be difficult to manage all these endpoints.
-Here comes the need for the new type of API that is GraphQl API.
+Here comes the need for the new type is GraphQl API.

 RESPONSE TYPE IN API: